West Point Foundry: Founding and early products

-The establishment of the foundry was encouraged by President James Madison, who, after the War of 1812, wanted to establish domestic foundries to produce artillery.
-Cold Spring was an ideal site: timber for charcoal was abundant, there were many local iron mines, and the nearby Margaret's Brook provided water power to drive machinery.
-The site was guarded by West Point, across the Hudson River, and the river provided shipping for finished products.
+The foundry began operation in 1817.
+Its establishment had been encouraged by President James Madison, who, after the War of 1812, desired domestic foundries to produce artillery.
+Cold Spring was an ideal site: there were many local iron mines, timber for charcoal to fuel a forge was abundant, and the nearby Margaret's Brook provided water power to drive machinery.
+The site was guarded by the Federal government's formidable West Point, across the Hudson River, and the river provided transport for finished products.

-The West Point Foundry Association was incorporated by Gouverneur Kemble, who was of a merchant family in New York City (his mother's family had associations in Putnam County), and the foundry began operation in 1817.
+The West Point Foundry Association was incorporated by Gouverneur Kemble, who was of a merchant family in New York City (his mother's family had associations in Putnam County), and the foundry followed in 1817.
 Artillery was tested by shooting across the Hudson at the desolate slopes of Storm King Mountain (which would later have to be swept for unexploded ordnance as a result after some of it exploded during a 1999 fire).
 The platform used for mounting artillery for proofing was uncovered during Superfund work in the early 1990s.
-Besides artillery, the foundry also produced iron fittings for civilian uses, such as pipe for the New York City water system and sugar mills for shipment to the West Indies.
+Besides artillery, the foundry also produced iron fittings for civilian uses, such as pipe for the New York City water system and shipment to sugar mills in the West Indies.
 A number of early locomotives were built at the foundry, including the Best Friend of Charleston (the first to be put into commercial service), the West Point (the third built for service in the United States), the DeWitt Clinton (the fourth, and first to operate in New York state), Phoenix, and Experiment.